Netherlands Process Service

 An average of two to three months.

-The main benefits of the Hague Service Convention over letters rogatory are that it is faster (requests generally take two to four months rather than six months to one year), it uses standardized forms which should be recognized by authorities in other states, and it is cheaper (in most cases).
+The main benefits of the Hague Service Convention over letters rogatory are that it is faster (requests generally take two to four months rather than six months to one year) and uses standardized forms that authorities should recognize in other states.
+It is cheaper (in most cases).

 Alternate Methods of Service